legofanlovessayori/rinfox_ie8beta/README.md

 # What is RinFox?
 ![](banner.png) ![](banner-ie8.png)

 Rinfox is a Mozilla Firefox 115ESR theme that mimicks the look and feel of Internet Explorer 7 (and 8).
 Rinfox is named after "Rincon" (IE7's codename) and is made by [travis](https://github.com/travy-patty) which also made [Windows eXPerience](https://experience.noncities.com/).
-This is a simple GitHub repo of his 0.4.1 version of it, for simple and easy reach, and if people want to fix it (as a lot of things are semi-broken).
+This project is based on his 0.4.1 version of it, with fixes and additions (as a lot of things are to be done).

 ## Features